UzunLab/SC-MO-GRN-DB/README.md

 A comprehensive molecular data repository for constructing and validating GRNs using data from single-cell multi-omics datasets.
 The goal of the platform is to provide a data and knowledge repository for investigators who aim to build, benchmark, and explore gene regulatory networks with single-cell multi-omics data. https://scmogrndb.psu.edu/

 ## Example input
-The input for this are bed files from TF ChIP-seq experiments.
-Here, we provide 5 bed files within the K562 cell line as downloaded from this paper https://doi.org/10.1093/nar/gkad614
+The input for this are peak files from TF ChIP-seq experiments.
+Here, we provide example peak files for the K562 cell line as obtained from this study: https://doi.org/10.1093/nar/gkad614

 These bed files contain the chromosome number, peak center coordinate, and peak number.
 ```txt